grishka/NearDrop/README.md

 ## Limitations

-* **Receive only**.
-For now.
-I haven't yet figured out how to make Android turn on the MDNS service and/or show the "a device nearby is sharing" notification.
 * **Wi-Fi LAN only**.
 Your Android device and your Mac need to be on the same network for this app to work.
 Google's implementation supports multiple mediums, including Wi-Fi Direct, Wi-Fi hotspot, Bluetooth, some kind of 5G peer-to-peer connection, and even a WebRTC-based protocol that goes over the internet through Google servers.
 Wi-Fi direct isn't supported on macOS (Apple has their own, incompatible, AWDL thing, used in AirDrop).
 Bluetooth needs further reverse engineering.
 * **Visible to everyone on your network at all times** while the app is running.
 Limited visibility (contacts etc) requires talking to Google servers, and becoming temporarily visible requires listening for whatever triggers the "device nearby is sharing" notification.